CBI Due Diligence Process for Second Citizenship 2026

 What documents are required for CBI due diligence?

 Standard documentation includes a valid passport, police clearance certificates from all countries of residence for the past 10 years, bank statements for 12 months, source of funds declaration with evidence, professional reference letters, a complete personal history declaration, and certified translations of all non-English documents.
-Exact requirements vary by jurisdiction and must be confirmed with the relevant CIU.
+Exact requirements vary by jurisdiction.

 Can I reapply after being rejected on due diligence grounds?

 Reapplication policies vary by jurisdiction.
 Most Caribbean programs permit reapplication after a defined period if substantive new information addresses the grounds for rejection.
-However, Caribbean CIUs share information on prior rejections through regional frameworks, which means a rejection in one program will likely be known to other Caribbean CIUs.
-Legal counsel from NTL International's specialized team is essential before any reapplication.
+However, Caribbean CIUs share information on prior rejections through regional frameworks.
+Legal counsel from NTL's specialized team is essential before any reapplication.

 Is due diligence the same across all CBI programs?

 No. Due diligence standards differ across programs.
 Caribbean programs follow CARICOM-aligned frameworks with mandatory third-party vetting firms.
 Vanuatu operates through its Financial Intelligence Unit.
-Turkey and Egypt conduct government-administered checks under different legislative frameworks and with different documentation requirements.
-NTL International advises clients on the specific requirements of each jurisdiction.
+Turkey and Egypt conduct government-administered checks under different legislative frameworks and documentation requirements.
+NTL advises clients on the specific requirements of each jurisdiction.

 What are the due diligence fees for Caribbean CBI programs?

-Due diligence fees are set by each sovereign government and are paid directly to the CIU at the time of application submission.
-They are non-refundable regardless of the application outcome.
-Current official fee schedules must be confirmed with the relevant CIU.
-Contact NTL International's specialized team for an up-to-date breakdown of all applicable government fees before making any financial commitment.
+Due diligence fees are set by each sovereign government and paid directly to the CIU at the time of application submission.
+They are non-refundable regardless of outcome.
+Current fee schedules must be confirmed with the relevant CIU.
+Contact NTL's specialized team for an up-to-date breakdown of all applicable government fees.

 Does dual citizenship affect the due diligence outcome?

 Existing citizenships must be fully disclosed.
-Undisclosed citizenships constitute grounds for rejection and potentially revocation of any citizenship already granted.
+Undisclosed citizenships constitute grounds for rejection and potentially revocation.
 Due diligence assesses risk rather than the number of citizenships held, provided complete disclosure is made.
-Some home countries have restrictions on dual citizenship, which is a separate legal consideration that NTL International's specialized team can advise on.
+Some home countries have restrictions on dual citizenship, which NTL's specialized team can advise on.

 Conclusion